 Expenses for flowers, gift baskets, and other gifts are considered unallowable expenses with regard to federal costing principles.
 All such expenses must be coded to the proper account number to facilitate exclusion from cost bases used in determining the University's facilities and administrative cost recovery rate and may never be charged directly to a federal grant or contract.

 Policy guidance on various types of gifts is described below.
-For any situations not covered by the guidance, the Vice President for Finance and Administration or the Office of the General Counsel should be consulted before a gift using University resources is made.
+For any situations not covered by the guidance, the Executive Vice President for Finance and Administration or the Office of the General Counsel should be consulted before a gift using University resources is made.

 Awards for achievement or length of service: The Rice Human Resources website includes descriptions of several University staff performance recognition programs (including the Distinguished Employee Award, recognition before the Board of Trustees, and the Elizabeth Gillis Award), and chairs and managers are encouraged to recognize high performance through the use of these programs.
 Bonuses, which must be paid through payroll, are also used to reward performance.
 Chairs and managers are encouraged to consult the University's Compensation Manager to discuss appropriate bonus amounts and rationales and follow school or division approval processes.
 Occasionally, gifts of tangible personal property of under $100 may also be an appropriate and timely way to recognize outstanding performance on projects or critical work initiatives.